FredUA/animated-click/README.md

 AnimatedClick
 =============

 **AnimatedClick** is a custom web component that creates an animated effect around a click event.
-You can specify the type of effect (bubbles or ripples), animation speed, and color.
-It also allows you to edit the element's styles and apply changes on the fly.
+You can specify the type of effect (bubbles or ripples), animation speed, and colour.
+It also allows you to edit the element's styles and apply changes on the fly with a hotkey `CTRL+ALT+SHIFT+S` (open and close style section).

 Installation
 -----------